 Dr Wendy Bohon

 Geologist and Communication Strategist, NASA Earth Sciences Division, Goddard Space Flight Center

 Geohazards Communication: how, why, and when to talk about earthquakes

 Wendy Bohon is a geologist who studies earthquakes and works to improve the communication of hazard and risk before, during and after rapid onset geologic hazards.
 Dr. Bohon has a BA in Theatre and Geology and an MSc and PhD in Earthquake Geology and geoscience education.
 She has worked on many tectonics related projects in her career, including the B4 LiDAR project in Southern California, climate and tectonics studies in Northwestern Argentina, GPS deployment projects in Bolivia, thrust fault studies in Argentina and the tectonic evolution of the southwestern margin of the Tibetan Plateau in India.
 Her research interests include geomorphology, paleoseismology, landscape evolution, geologic hazards communication and geoscience education.
-She is currently the geologist and Senior Science Communication Specialist for the Incorporated Research Institutions for Seismology.
+Wendy spent 7 years at the Incorporated Research Institutions for Seismology as a geologist and Senior Science Communication Specialist, and in 2022 started her role at the NASA Earth Observatory.

 Wendy is also a AAAS If/Then Ambassador, has served on the Executive Leadership Board of 500 Women Scientists, and is the author of the blog “Twinning at Motherhood“.
 She is also the founder of the social media managing and consulting company SpaceFace Social Media.
 She lives in MD with her husband, daughter, twin boys and a menagerie of animals.